polterguy/phosphorusfive/plugins/p5.lambda/README.md

 if you do not start your data-segments with an underscore, and there just so happens to exist an Active Event, with the same name as the name of your data-segment.

-A good rule of thumb, is to always start your "data-segments" with an underscore for the above reasons.
+A good rule of thumb, is to always start your data-segments with an underscore for the above reasons.

 Notice though that if you explicitly invoke *[eval]* on a node, that starts with an underscore (_) or period (.), then *[eval]* will evaluate that node's children, making your evaluated node become the root node of its execution context (stack of execution).